Melting one

 When edible chocolate was first homogenized in 1879, the problem of mixing water and fat also had to be solved.
 To ensure that the individual components melt together in the mixture, water must be reduced during conching, and additional fat in the form of cocoa butter must be added.
 Tempering the conched mixture stabilizes the fat crystals.
 This prevents the fat from separating—the so-called fat bloom problem.
 Conching liquefies the mixture so that it can be poured into molds after tempering.
 Before my invention, the mixture remained harder and had to be pressed into molds by hand in most cases.

-To achieve the breakthrough in edible chocolate, I therefore had to develop a multi-step procedure.
+To achieve the breakthrough, I therefore had to develop a multi-step procedure.
 However, to justify the logic of the legend, it had to be reduced to “stirring for a longer period of time.”
 This simplification creates the impression that anyone could have achieved this success if they had only waited a little longer.
-As a result, my invention loses its importance in global chocolate development.
-The individual steps for homogenizing the chocolate structure are collectively referred to in this counterstatement as the Bernese Process.
+As a result, my invention is losing its significance in the context of global development.
+The individual steps for homogenizing the cacao mixture are collectively referred to in this counterstatement as the Bernese Process.
 This term is a tribute to my birthplace, which has unjustly lost an important cultural heritage.

 Summary